 Having dentistry done when there is an infection present can be uncomfortable if not truly painful.
 You, as a patient, won’t enjoy it, and we, as dentists, hate doing it.
 The reason is that local anaesthetic does not work as well when there is infection present.
 The result is excessive pain that could have been avoided.

 Toothache is expensive.
-If you have a toothache you are most likely going to need the tooth removed or a root canal procedure carried out.
+If you have a toothache you are most likely going to need tooth removal or a root canal treatment carried out.
 Neither is cheap.
 If the tooth is taken out, replacement costs will have to be considered.
 Root canals result in some long sessions in the dental chair and a reasonable bill.

 So don’t leave it till you have a toothache.
 Do yourself, your wallet and your health a favour.
 See your dentist regularly.